mefranklin6/ExtronDatabaseConnector/README.md

 - FastAPI server converts GET or POST commands from the processors into SQL SELECT/INSERT commands
 - FastAPI server communicates with the database server, and sends data back to the control processors, in JSON or HTTP.

+## Files
+### Server Side (x86_64):
+- `FastAPI_Server` is a server app that bi-directionally communicates with processors running Extron Control Script (ECS)
+- `GCP_Socket_Server` (OPTIONAL) is a unidirectional server app for processors programmed with Global Configurator Plus/Professional (GCP)
+- `mysql_tools` is a module for connecting the server apps to a MySQL database.
+- `fastapi.service` converts the app and python virtual enviroment to a linux service that can run in the background on startup
+- `requirements.txt`: used for installing package dependencies with pip.

+### Processor (any modern Extron processor):
+- `REST_Connector` is a module designed to be ran on your control processor with ECS.
+- GCP Processors require manually forming JSON to be sent to the GCP_Socket_Server.
+This is becasue MLC controllers can't run ECS.

 ## Notes:
-- The FastAPI server was built to be mostly asynchronous for best performance.
+- The server apps were built to be mostly asynchronous for best performance.
 Sometimes commands will be processed out of order.
 - The REST_Connector code on the control processors uses the Wait decorator as a multi-threaded hack to prevent blocking the main thread when waiting for the external servers.
 - SQL Queries are never formatted on the control processors, we do not trust what the control processors say.
-We handle SQL injection prevention and command formatting in the FastAPI app.
+We handle SQL injection prevention and command formatting in the mysql_tools module.
 - The below is example instructions of how to setup a usage tracking metrics system, but the code can be modified to to any read/write to the database from Extron control processors.
+- The instructions and requirements below are only for ECS processors, but you can perform the same steps to run `GCP_Socket_Server` if needed.
+These two apps/services can co-exist as long as they use different ports.

 # Prerequisites